What is Hypnosis? Hypnosis provision in Edinburgh,

 Is Hypnotherapy safe?

 Hypnotherapy can be unsafe if provided by an untrained amateur.
 As with any psychological therapy, although designed to do good, ignorance can bring risk.
-In the UK we have voluntary regulation of Hypnotherapy via the CNHC (Complementary and Natural Health Care Council), the voluntary regulator set up with UK Government funding and support.
-By choosing a CNHC regulated therapist, whether in hypnotherapy or any of the other regulated (voluntarily) therapies, you are assured of strict standards of training, qualification, registration, supervision, CPD, insurance and fitness to practice.
-CNHC is also an AR or accredited register.
-AR’s are maintained by the Professional Standards Authority to ensure standards for healthcare practitioners not subject to statutory regulation.
+In the UK we have voluntary “right touch” regulation of Hypnotherapy via the Professional Standards Authority Accredited Register system to ensure standards for healthcare practitioners not subject to statutory regulation.
+Stuart (and Denise) are registered with the CNHC, who hold a PSA AR.

 Are the practitioners at Scotlandtherapy regulated?

-Stuart is a CNHC registered hypnotherapist.
-He is registered on both the CNHC and the FHT AR schemes.
+Stuart is registered on the FHT AR scheme.
 He is trained by ASM (externally NVQ accredited and assessed diploma course and CNHC accreditation route via SSM), a full member of the NACHP ( a CNHC approved registration route), a Fellow of the NCP ( a CNHC approved registration route).
 Denise is also a CNHC registered hypnotherapist and is listed on their AR.
 She is also a full member of the NACHP (a CNHC approved registration route).
+Currently both practitioners are CNHC registered.

 Hypnotherapy, hypnotherapist, psychotherapy, psychotherapist, counselling, counsellor, hypnotist, hypnosis, NLP, MCBT, CBT, CBA, mindfulness, mental health, psychoanalysis, psychoanalyst, analysis, talking therapy, IPT, listening skills.